Valkyr001/python-projects/pwm/readme.txt

-pwm (password manager) is a python script capable of analyzing and storing passwords.
-It contains modules for storing in plaintext, hashed, or encrypted formats, analyzing passwords for common weaknesses as well checking if they have been compromised in a data breach using the HaveIBeenPwned API, as well as a simple password generator.
+pwm (password manager) is a Python script capable of generating, strength-testing, and storing passwords.
+It leverages the HaveIBeenPwned API to test for breaches and performs basic strength checks by looking for specific character groups and length.
+PWM can store credentials in "vaults" which are encrypted folders containing the output files.
+By default PWM will analyze the password you specify, or one can be generated using "-g"